 Next, we will add critical infrastructure that will help accelerate historically slow and challenging portions of the development pathway.
-This new infrastructure will address the challenges unique to stem cell treatments that involve safely advancing promising new ideas from the research stage into clinical trials, which currently takes disproportionately more time when compared to non-cellular treatments.
+This new infrastructure will address the challenges unique to stem cells therapies that involve safely advancing promising new ideas from the research stage into clinical trials, which currently takes disproportionally more time when compared to non-cellular therapies.